zfox23/Spatial-Audio-API-Examples/testing/README.md

 ## Instructions
 1. Open a console that can run a shell script.
 (Powershell, Bash, etc.)
 2. Navigate to this folder in the console
-3. Run the testing app called `testingApps.sh`.
+3. Run the testing app called `testingApps.sh` from the main folder of the 'Spatial-Audio-API-Examples' repo.
    In Powershell, i.e. `bash testing/testApps.sh`
 4. Follow the instructions in the console from there!